django-cms/django-cms/docs/introduction/05-apphooks.rst

   :ref:`multi_apphook` for details on why this matters.
 * ``name`` is a human-readable name, and will be displayed to the admin user.
-* ``get_urls()`` method is what actually hooks the application in, returning a list of URL configurations that will be made active wherever the apphook is used.
+* ``get_urls()`` method is what actually hooks the application in, returning a list of URL configurations that will be made active wherever the apphook is used - in this case, it will use the ``urls.py`` from ``polls``.

 **Restart the runserver**.
 This is necessary because we have created a new file containing Python code that won't be loaded until the server restarts.
 You only have to do this the first time the